The Founding of Kappa Phi

 Delta Tau Delta

 Although Kappa Phi was originally formed with the intention of eventually becoming a chapter of Phi Kappa Sigma, the founders soon became disenchanted with Phi Kappa Sigma’s lack of correspondence and support.
-They then began to look around and considered other national fraternities.
+They then began to consider other national fraternities.

-In the Fall of 1964, a graduate student who was a member of Phi Kappa Tau Fraternity became interested in Kappa Phi and arranged to have a field secretary of the fraternity visit Kappa Phi.
-This visit precipitated the formation of the NFSC (National Fraternity Selection Committee), whose duty it was to choose several good national fraternities, correspond with them, and recommend to the chapter an affiliation movement.
+In the fall of 1964, a graduate student who was a member of Phi Kappa Tau Fraternity became interested in Kappa Phi and arranged for a field secretary of that fraternity to visit.
+This visit led to the formation of the National Fraternity Selection Committee (NFSC), whose duty was to select several national fraternities, correspond with them, and recommend an affiliation to the chapter.

 In addition to Phi Kappa Sigma and Phi Kappa Tau, the NFSC chose Phi Gamma Delta, Beta Theta Pi, Phi Delta Theta, Sigma Chi, and Delta Tau Delta as national fraternities to consider.
-On December 14, 1964, the NFSC recommended that a decision be delayed until three members of Kappa Phi could attend and report to the chapter on the national convention of Phi Kappa Sigma.
+On December 14, 1964, the NFSC recommended delaying a decision until three members of Kappa Phi could attend and report on the national convention of Phi Kappa Sigma.

-In early February of 1965, Kappa Phi decided, upon recommendation of the NFSC, to petition Delta Tau Delta Fraternity for colony status.
+In early February 1965, upon the NFSC’s recommendation, Kappa Phi decided to petition Delta Tau Delta Fraternity for colony status.
 A letter of intent was dispatched immediately, and on April 10, 1965, Delta Tau Delta recognized Kappa Phi as an official colony.
-On May 10, while visiting Kappa Phi, Bruce Jones, field secretary of Delta Tau Delta, announced that Whit Smith, stationed at nearby Fort Leonard Wood, was to serve as Kappa Phi’s colony advisor and do all he had to expedite the acceptance of Kappa Phi as a Chapter of Delta Tau Delta.
+On May 10, while visiting Kappa Phi, Bruce Jones, field secretary of Delta Tau Delta, announced that Whit Smith, stationed at nearby Fort Leonard Wood, would serve as Kappa Phi’s colony advisor to expedite its acceptance as a chapter of Delta Tau Delta.

 Epsilon Nu of Delta Tau Delta

-On December 10, 1966, Kappa Phi Fraternity was initiated into Delta Tau Delta Fraternity as Epsilon Nu Chapter, the 96th chapter to be initiated into Delta Tau Delta.
+On December 10, 1966, Kappa Phi Fraternity was initiated into Delta Tau Delta Fraternity as the Epsilon Nu Chapter, the 96th chapter initiated into Delta Tau Delta.
 The initiation took place at the Delta Omicron Chapter at Westminster College in Fulton, Missouri.

 Since its initiation, Epsilon Nu has consistently been among UMR’s academic leaders.
-It had distinguished itself in numerous organizations, perhaps the most well known of which is the St. Pat’s Board, on which it has had two St. Pats (presidents).
+It has distinguished itself in numerous organizations, most notably the St. Pat’s Board, on which it has had two St. Pat’s (presidents).

-In the Fall of 1986, Epsilon Nu celebrated its 20th anniversary with a banquet on Homecoming weekend.
+In the fall of 1986, Epsilon Nu celebrated its 20th anniversary with a banquet on Homecoming weekend.
 Many alumni returned for the joyous occasion.
-At the same time, a mortgage burning ceremony was held to celebrate the fact that the eight acres of land, and the house that was Kappa Phi’s first house, was paid for.
+A mortgage-burning ceremony was also held to celebrate that the eight acres of land and the house that was Kappa Phi’s first home were paid for.

 Achievements

-Epsilon Nu’s intramural records have not been the best ever, but a collection of trophies and plaques has been assembled, represented our triumphs over the odds.
-Epsilon Nu has received various awards from Delta Tau Delta (national) for programs, some recent ones include awards for excellence in website design, exceeding the All Men’s/All Fraternity Average GPA, excellent Honor Board practices, and outstanding Undergraduate Manual.
+While Epsilon Nu’s intramural record has not always been the strongest, a collection of trophies and plaques represents its triumphs against the odds.
+Epsilon Nu has received various awards from Delta Tau Delta (national) for its programs.
+Recent awards include excellence in website design, exceeding the All Men’s/All Fraternity Average GPA, excellent Honor Board practices, and an outstanding Undergraduate Manual.

-Epsilon Nu’s brightest moments include in 1991 when it received the Court of Honor award from the Arch Chapter for its overall performance in 1990.
-This award put EN Chapter in the top 24 chapters of 124 Delt chapters in United States and Canada at the time.
-This was the first time EN Chapter had received this award since the Court of Honor program was begun.
-Since then, the chapter has received a total of 5.
+Epsilon Nu’s brightest moments include 1991, when it received the Court of Honor award from the Arch Chapter for its overall performance in 1990.
+This award placed the Epsilon Nu Chapter among the top 24 of 124 Delta Tau Delta chapters in the United States and Canada at the time.
+This was the first time the chapter had received this award since the Court of Honor program began.
+Since then, the chapter has received it a total of five times.

-Then, in 2000, 2004 and 2006, Epsilon Nu again received the highest award given to any chapter, the Hugh Shields Award for Chapter Excellence.
-This award is reserved for only those “chapters of excellence,” and only 10 are given every year.
+Then, in 2000, 2004, and 2006, Epsilon Nu again received the highest award given to any chapter: the Hugh Shields Award for Chapter Excellence.
+This award is reserved only for “chapters of excellence,” with only ten given each year.